TBau23/clipforge/planning/project_context.md

 Audio capture from microphone
 Record, stop, and save recordings directly to timeline Technical hint:
-For Electron: Use desktopCapturer API to list available screens/windows, then pass source to getUserMedia().
-For webcam, use standard navigator.mediaDevices.getUserMedia().

 For Tauri: You'll need to invoke Rust commands to access screen capture (using platform-specific APIs like AVFoundation on macOS or Windows.Graphics.Capture on Windows).
 For webcam, use web APIs via getUserMedia() in the frontend.
 Alternative: Use navigator.mediaDevices.getDisplayMedia() in the renderer process for screen sharing (works in both frameworks but may have limitations on window selection).
 Import & Media Management
 Support multiple ways to add content:
 Drag and drop video files (MP4, MOV, WebM)
-File picker for importing from disk
+File picker for importing from disk x
-Media library panel showing imported clips
+Media library panel showing imported clips x
-Thumbnail previews of clips
+Thumbnail previews of clips x
-Basic metadata display (duration, resolution, file size) Timeline Editor
+Basic metadata display (duration, resolution, file size) x Timeline Editor
 This is the heart of your application:
-Visual timeline with playhead (current time indicator) Drag clips onto timeline
+Visual timeline with playhead (current time indicator) x Drag clips onto timeline
 Arrange clips in sequence
-Trim clips (adjust start/end points)
+Trim clips (adjust start/end points) x
 Split clips at playhead position
-Delete clips from timeline
+Delete clips from timeline x
 Multiple tracks (at least 2: main video + overlay/PiP)
 Zoom in/out on timeline for precision editing Snap-to-grid or snap-to-clip edges
 Preview & Playback
-Real-time preview of timeline composition
+Real-time preview of timeline composition x
-Play/pause controls
+Play/pause controls x
-Scrubbing (drag playhead to any position)
+Scrubbing (drag playhead to any position) x
 Audio playback synchronized with video
-Preview window shows current frame at playhead
-Export & Sharing
+Preview window shows current frame at playhead x Export & Sharing
 Users need to get their videos out:
-Export timeline to MP4
+Export timeline to MP4 x
-Resolution options (720p, 1080p, or source resolution) Progress indicator during export
+Resolution options (720p, 1080p, or source resolution) x Progress indicator during export x
-Save to local file system
+Save to local file system x
 Bonus: Upload to cloud storage (Google Drive, Dropbox) or generate shareable link Technical hint: FFmpeg is essential for encoding.
 You'll need to stitch clips, apply cuts, and render to final format.
 Additional Features (Stretch Goals)